Getting Started with NetBird Enterprise Commercial License

 • If Postgres migration was selected, remove the generated Postgres volume and restore the SQLite backup created by the script.

-• Remove docker-compose.override.yml and config.yaml.commercial.
+• Remove docker-compose.override.yml and config.yaml.enterprise.

 • Remove the migration entries added to .env.